gyomGit/dbTextEditorGitHub/README.md

 the target folder of the org.csstudio.xtext.dbtexteditor.repository project contains the update site and also a zipped version of it.

-The subdirectory called "repository" which is the update site itself.
+The subdirectory called "repository" is the update site itself.
 Just indicate the path of this "repository" update site in The Eclipse Install New Software... dialog.